EXPLAINER: A look at Trump’s long-shot legal challenges

 Despite that, Trump and his Republican allies are pressing forward with several cases aimed at blocking or delaying the certificationof election results in key battleground states won by President-elect Joe Biden.
 Republicans are complaining that, among other things, their observers weren’t allowed to properly review the processing of ballots.

 Experts say Trump has almost no chance of reversing the election.
-But his repetition of baseless claims that the race was rigged is undermining public confidence in the election system while instilling in his supporters the idea that Biden will be an illegitimate president.
+But his repeated baseless claims that the race was rigged is undermining public confidence in the election system while instilling in his supporters the idea that Biden will be an illegitimate president.

 ARIZONA

-THE CASE: The Arizona Republican Party had tried to block the certification of the election results in the state’s most populous county, Maricopa, until a court ruled on the party’s lawsuit asking for a new hand count of a sampling of ballots.
+THE CASE: The Arizona Republican Party is trying to block the certification of the election results in the state’s most populous county, Maricopa, until the court rules on the party’s lawsuit asking for a new hand count of a sampling of ballots.
 An audit already completed by the county found no discrepancies, officials said.

-WHAT HAPPENED: A judge on Thursday rejected Republicans’ bid to postpone the certification of election results and dismissed the party’s legal challenge that sought a new audit of a sampling of ballots.
-Judge John Hanna provided no explanation, except to say that the GOP’s request to amend its lawsuit was futile, and barred the party from refiling the case.
-The judge promised a full explanation in the future.
-Maricopa County officials are expected to certify elections results on Friday.
+WHAT HAPPENED: The judge has not issued a decision.
+A hearing in the case is scheduled for Wednesday.

-In a separate case, Trump’s campaign and the Republican National Committee also had sought to delay the certification of election results in Maricopa County.
-In that case, they asked for the manual inspection of ballots in metro Phoenix, alleging that some votes were improperly rejected.
+In a separate case, Trump’s campaign and the Republican National Committee had sought to delay the certification of election results in Maricopa County.
+Republicans asked for the manual inspection of ballots in metro Phoenix, alleging that some votes were improperly rejected.
 A judge dismissed the case on Nov.
 13 after the campaign’s lawyers acknowledged the small number of ballots at issue wouldn’t change the outcome of how Arizona voted for president.

 GEORGIA